 So the whole office is buzzing, and like, “When are they going out?”
 “When are they going out?”
 They’re very, very excited.
 And finally they go out, and the next step is that we will call them and ask how it went.
 And maybe the guy is very happy and says he can’t wait for the second date, but then the girl is not into it at all.

 So there are cases like that.
-And it’s something that can’t be avoided, because as much as we try, it’s still entirely subjective.
-Back to your question about what keep me going every day.
+And it’s something that can’t be avoided because as much as we try, it’s still entirely subjective.
+Back to your question about what keeps me going every day.

 I have been very, very blessed—I met my husband, the love of my life when I was 20 and we got married when I was 25.
 I’m a very goal-oriented person, and I remember being a little girl and thinking, “I want to get married when I’m 26.”
 I beat my goal by a year!